Christian-Me/node-red-contrib-ui-uplot-charts/README.md

 ## known issues

+* there is an bug in the typedInput widgets until Node-Red Version 2.1.2 - please update.
 * "wheel zoom" does not work well together with "keep zoom and pan"
 * "single use" Plugins can be used more than once with unpredictable results.
 * title and legend sizes not currently not calculated automatically sometimes resulting in scroll bars (to avoid this set the height values)
-* "legend as tooltip" cannot escape the widget rect resulting in scroll bars.
+* "legend as tooltip" cannot escape the widget rect resulting in scroll bars. (same as chart node - any ideas?)
 * changing the data storage results in loss of all previous data.
 * new scales are not available in existing series.
 Reopen config as a workaround
+* forward values sometimes have a glitch after deploy forwarding the wrong state.
-* reorder of series seams not to work as planned
+- [X] reorder of series seams not to work as planned (fixed - to be tested)

 ## Features planned for the future (in no particular order):